Choosing childcare for your deaf child

 - Check that the childcare provider is of good quality.
 Childminders should be registered and nannies can sometimes volunteer to do so.
 In most cases, you can look up inspection reports for a nursery, pre-school or childminder.

-- Share our Supporting the Achievement of Hearing Impaired Children in Early Years Settings resource to help the childcare provider understand how best to support your child.
+- Share our 'Deaf-friendly early education and childcare' resource to help the childcare provider understand how best to support your child.

 - Create a personal passport with information about your child’s needs to share with staff.
 This is a document that brings together all the most important information about your child so that any adult caring for them or working with them can support your child in the best way possible.
 You can include details of your child's deafness, how they communicate, if they use any hearing technology, tips on communicating with them and so on.